Does Nicotine Keep You Awake?

 Support GroupsJoining a support group like Nicotine Anonymous can provide accountability, encouragement, and tips from others who have been in your shoes

 The most effective approach is often a combination of strategies tailored to your specific needs and preferences.
+Research shows that comprehensive treatment approaches significantly improve cessation success rates12.
 Don’t hesitate to talk to your doctor about developing a personalized quit plan.

 Modify Your Smoking Habits